A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (1821) Henri Gerner Schmidten , M\'{e}moire sur l'int\'{e}gration des \'{e}quations lin\'{e}aires. \emph{Annales de Math\'{e}matiques Pures et Appliqu\'{e}es} \textbf{11}, 269--316. { Cited in \textsc{``M.R.S."
-1830} and \textsc{Tourn\`{e}s 1996} {Tourn\`{e}s, Dominique}.} The author's first name is given in other sources as Henrik, and his surname as von Schmidten and de Schmidten.
+{ Cited in \hyperref[MRS1830]{\textsc{``M.R.S."
+1830}} , \hyperref[Pio1837]{\textsc{Pioch 1837}} , and \hyperref[Tou1996]{\textsc{Tourn\`{e}s 1996}} {Tourn\`{e}s, Dominique}.} The author's first name is given in other sources as Henrik, and his surname as von Schmidten and de Schmidten.
 He begins his paper by assuming that a solution $y$ exists for the implicit differential equation where $\varphi. y$ is ``a function which contains the differential coefficients or the highest order differences in the proposed equation," and $f.y$ is ``any other function of the independent variables of the differential or differential coefficients."
 If $X$ is a solution of the homogenous equation $\varphi.X=0$, equation \eqref{E:Sch1821-1} can be written as $\varphi.y=\varphi.X+f.y$; from this, Schmidten isolates $y$ on the left by applying the inverse $\tfrac{1}{\varphi}$; the result is

 He continues, ``By means of this implicit relation we shall easily find the explicit value of $y$ by successive substitutions; this will be Some difficulties are immediately apprehended: ``It will be seen, however, that the value of $y$ will in general remain very complicated, unless $\varphi.y$ and $f.y$ are linear with respect to $y$, which embraces a very extended and very important class of equations: that of \emph{linear equations}$\ldots$ In this case we have